 Security Configuration Wizard

 The Security Configuration Wizard (SCW) guides you through the process of creating, editing, applying, or rolling back a security policy.
 A security policy that you create with SCW is an .xml file that, when applied, configures services, network security, specific registry values, and audit policy.
-SCW is a role-based tool: you can use it to create a policy that enables services, firewall rules, and settings that are required for a selected server to perform specific roles.
-For example, a server might be a file server, a print server, or a domain controller.
+SCW is a role-based tool: you can use it to create a policy that enables services, firewall rules, and settings that are required for a selected server to perform specific roles, such as a file server, a print server, or a domain controller.

 The following are considerations for using SCW: